kociumba/shrimp/README.md

     shrimp file add <path_to_file>
     ```

-To see detailed info on all commands use `-h` or `--help` which displays contextual info about a command and all of it's flags
+To see detailed info on all commands, use `-h` or `--help` which displays contextual info about a command and all of its flags

 ### Scope of the config